-Education, licenses and certificates
+Education, designations and qualifications

 "Your CPA license will be a valuable asset, even if you ultimately pursue a career as a corporate accountant," says Downs.
 “Plan to get your CPA early in your career.
 It will forever pay dividends in terms of promotions and opening doors for new opportunities.
 And once you get the CPA, do not ever let it go inactive.”

 Accounting career paths to partner or CFO

 The career path for a public accountant is fairly straightforward.
 You typically begin in an entry-level accounting position as a staff accountant.
 After several years, you’re likely to advance to a role as a senior accountant before moving up to a managerial position.
 Ultimately, you may rise to a coveted position as partner.